inveniosoftware/docs-invenio-rdm/docs/releases/upgrading/upgrade-v11.0.md

 ### Python version change

 As of InvenioRDM v11.0, only Python 3.9 is supported.
-This is because the official InvenioRDM Docker images now comes with Python 3.9 only and it is not anymore configurable.
+This is because the official InvenioRDM Docker images now come with Python 3.9 only and it is not anymore configurable.

 Developing with the same Python version as in deployed environments helps avoiding surprises when deploying